Agnitus: Empowering Parents and Teachers through Insightful Learning Tools

 Discovery

-Key Insights:
+Key Insights

-We defined two clear UX objectives:
+We defined two clear UX objectives to make the experience transparent, measurable and adjustable:

 2. Control: Enable teachers and parents to personalize learning through easy toggles and frequency settings.